-- 1. Who meets the criteria for being a "parent" based on special education federal law and Delaware Administrative Code?
-An IDEA parent or parent for special education purposes is defined as: - A biological or adoptive parent of a child; - A guardian authorized to act as a child's parent or authorized to make educational decisions for the child but not the State if the child is a ward of the State; - An individual acting in the place of a biological or adoptive parent and with whom the child lives A Relative Caregiver's School Authorization is needed (dhss.delaware.gov/dhss/dsaapd/sample.html); - An individual who is legally responsible for the child's welfare; OR - A surrogate parent who has been appointed by the Department of Education (DOE) Appointment occurs after the individual has met application and training requirements.
+1. Who meets the criteria for being a "parent" based on the IDEA and Delaware special education regulations?
+An IDEA parent or parent for special education purposes is defined as:

+- A biological or adoptive parent of a child; - A guardian generally authorized to act as a child's parent or authorized to make educational decisions for the child (but not the State if the child is a ward of the State); - An individual acting in the place of a biological or adoptive parent and with whom the child lives Delaware requires that a Relative Caregiver's School Authorization be submitted to the district; - An individual who is otherwise legally responsible for the child's welfare; OR - A surrogate parent who has been appointed by the Department of Education (DOE) (Appointment occurs after the individual has met application and training requirements).